Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 After the symmetry is set manually, the symmetry setting of the target object takes effect in the Coarse Matching, Fine Matching, and Extra Fine Matching (if enabled) processes in the 3D Matching Step.

-• If the "3D Matching" Step is used, under Adjust or Filter Poses from Coarse Matching Select Strategy, select Filter potentially false poses.
-This parameter appears when parameter tuning level is Advanced or Expert.
+• If the “3D Matching” Step is used, go to Adjust or Filter Poses from Coarse Matching Select Strategy, and select Filter potentially false poses in the drop-down menu.
+This parameter will appear when the parameter tuning level is set to Advanced or Expert.

-• If the "3D Trajectory Recognition" Step is used, under the target object selection and recognition process, go to Adjust or filter poses from coarse matching Select strategy, and select Filter potentially false poses.
-This parameter appears in Advanced mode.
+• If the “3D Trajectory Recognition” Step is used, navigate to the “Target object selection and recognition” process, locate Adjust or filter poses from coarse matching Select strategy, and select Filter potentially false poses.
+This parameter will appear when the Advanced mode switch is turned on.

 Set Weight Template